ncrevois/mlproject1/README.md

     - training multiple models
     - evaluate and pick the best model
     - hyperparameters tuning
+    - create a web application for the prediction pipeline using Flask Web APP
     - deployement in AWS Cloud Using CI CD Pipelines
     - deployement in Azure Cloud using Github Actions